hemantksingh/msgraphapi/haproxy/README.md

 # Build the docker image
 docker build -f Dockerfile.haproxy -t hemantksingh/haproxy .

-# Run on host port 4000
+# Run haproxy on host port 80
-docker run -it -p 8080:4000 hemantksingh/haproxy
+docker run -it -p 8080:80 -p 1337:1337 hemantksingh/haproxy
 ```

+You should be able to see the haproxy `stats` page on the host at http://localhost:1337